·

 adjective “thick”

-thick, thicker, thickest
+thick, comparative thicker, superlative thickest

 1. wider or deeper from one side to the other compared to others of the same type